cta-standards/R4WG20-QoE-Metrics/README.md

 # R4WG20-QoE-Metrics

 To all those that have already provided comments to our Public versions, thank you.
 We have added a "Working Draft" which is now the latest version of the document.
 Please refer to this version when making further comments.
+Plesae note we have done our best to fix formatting issues that exisisted in previous versions.
+No substantive changes were made.

 Issue tracking repository for the R4 WG20 QoE Initiative Please review the file "CTA-2066 Working Draft_Public_Version.pdf" and make all comments under Issues.